jinglinstella/online-store/README.md

 # Online Store

-An online store web app based on the model-view-controller(MVC) concept.
+An online store web application based on the model-view-controller(MVC) concept.

 ## Features